ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 Zonal Admin will also register the machines by importing the CSV/XLS.
 For more details, please refer to [**section**](FRS-Admin-Services#23-list-of-machine-types---create-) in Admin Service.
 #### 5.2.3 Update Machine [**[↑]**](#table-of-content)
-The system provides the capabilities for Zonal Admin to update the machine related details.
+The portal provides the capabilities for Zonal Admin to update the machine related details.
 When machine was registered if any wrong entry is made, that can be rectified.
 Procedure to update the machine related details, the Zonal Admin will:
 1. Zonal Admin provides the mandatory information (Machine ID, Machine Name, and Zon ID).
-1. The system validates the provided data and privileges of zonal Admin.
+1. The system validates the provided data and user's roles.
 On successful validation, the system allows Zonal Admin to update the required details.
 For example, if a Machine has been moved to a new zone or accidentally assigned to a wrong zone.
-1. When the machine related information is updated, the system captures the date, date & time, Zonal Admin details who has updated the machine.
+1. When the machine related information is updated, the system captures the date & time, Zonal Admin details who has updated the machine.
 1. If the Zonal Admin selects the Delete flag, the information is updated when the registration center is updated.
 For more details, please refer to [**section**](FRS-Admin-Services#25-list-of-machines---createreadupdatedelete-) in Admin Service.

 #### 5.2.4 Activate/Deactivate/Decommission Machine [**[↑]**](#table-of-content)
 #### A. Activate Machine

-The system allows Zonal Admin to activate the machine, which are already deactivated due to any reasons.
+The portal allows Zonal Admin to activate the machine, which are already deactivated due to any reasons.
 When the machine is created and approved, it is activated automatically.
 The Zonal Admin selects the machine then all the machines of that Zone are displayed.
 The Zonal Admin can select one deactivated machine or multiple deactivated machines at a time and selects Activate option.
-The system validates Zonal Admin’s privileges and activates the selected machine(s).
-On successful validation, the system provides a notification.
+The system validates user's role and activates the selected machine(s).
+On successful validation, the system provides a notification else triggers an error notification.

 #### B. Deactivate Machine

-The system allows Zonal Admin to deactivate the machine, which are already active.
+The portal allows Zonal Admin to deactivate the machine, which are already active.
 The Zonal Admin selects the machine and the all the machine of that zone are displayed.
 The Zonal Admin can select one active machine or multiple active machines at a time then selects the Deactivate option.
 The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected machine(s), and the system provides a notification.

 #### C. Decommission  Machine

 Decommissioning a machine means removing the machine from the zone permanently.
-The system allows the Zonal Admin to decommission the machine.
+The portal allows the Zonal Admin to decommission the machine.
 The Zonal Admin can un-map the machine associated with the registration center before decommissioning the machine, but he/she can also decommission the machine  without un-mapping the associated resources.
 In the situation, the associated resources are automatically un-mapped.
-The system validates Zonal Admin’s privileges and decommissions the selected machine(s).
+The system validates the user's role and decommissions the selected machine(s).
 Once the machine is decommissioned, it cannot be retrieved.
 On successful validation, the system provides a notification.

 #### 5.2.5 Map/Un-map/Re-map Machine to a Center [**[↑]**](#table-of-content)
 The system allows Zonal Admin to map the machine to the registration center under his/her zone by providing Machine ID and Registration Center ID.
 The machine and the Registration Center must belong to Zonal Admin’s zone.
 The system validates the provided data, Zonal Admin’s privileges.
 On successful validation, The system maps that machine to the selected registration center and once the machine is mapped to the registration center, it is not displayed in the list of available machines until un-mapped.